-Continuing with our DIY Christmas gift theme, today I’m going to share a practical gift for anyone who has a kitchen.
-These DIY stenciled flour sack towels, also called tea towels, are easy to make, and can be customized to fit the recipient.
+If you love giving homemade gifts, stenciled flour sack dish towels are a practical gift for anyone who has a kitchen.
+These easy DIY dish towels, also called tea towels, are fun to make and can be customized to fit the recipient.

 If you are artistic, you could also freehand the design for a unique, one-of-a-kind tea towel.
 But for those of us who can’t draw stick figures properly, stencils are definitely the way to go.

 Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclosures page.)

 Supplies to Make Your Own Stenciled Flour Sack Dish Towels